Streetsboro, Ohio: Education

 Primary and secondary education is provided mainly by the Streetsboro City School District, which includes four schools, while a small portion of the city is part of the neighboring Kent City School District.
 Students in preschool through third grade attend Streetsboro Elementary School, formerly known as Campus Elementary School.
 Henry Defer Intermediate School serves students in grades four and five, with grades six through eight at Streetsboro Middle School.
 Streetsboro High School includes grades 9 through 12.
 All schools and the district offices, with the exception of Streetsboro High School, are located on a 116 acre central campus with the Streetsboro City Park.
 The campus also includes the Pierce Streetsboro Library, a branch of the Portage County District Library, which opened in 1988.

 Voters in the district approved a $38.7 million bond issue in 2013 to fund expansion and renovations of the district's facilities.
 Included in the plans were the new building for Streetsboro High School along State Route 14, and an expansion and renovation of the former Campus Elementary to become Streetsboro Elementary School for preschool through grade three.
 Both of those projects were completed in December 2016, and the first classes held in January 2017.
-Additional plans include renovation of the former high school building to house Streetsboro Middle School, which will enable grade six to be moved to the middle school from Henry Defer Intermediate School, and repurposing the current middle school building.
+Additional plans included renovation of the former high school building to house Streetsboro Middle School, which enabled grade six to be moved to the middle school from Henry Defer Intermediate School, and repurposing the former middle school building.
+The new middle school was completed in 2018 for the start of the 2018–19 school year.